 Serotonin causes tiny blood vessels to narrow, which helps promote blood clotting.
-This narrowing can, therefore, help stop bleeding after an injury, but it may increase the risk of dangerous blood clots in some people.
+And while this narrowing can help stop bleeding after an injury, it may increase the risk of dangerous blood clots in some people.

-Very high levels of serotonin in the blood may lead to osteoporosis, in which the bones weaken, especially in people with other risk factors for the condition.
+Very high levels of serotonin in the blood may lead to osteoporosis, where the bones weaken, especially in people with other risk factors for the condition.

-A person who already has a diagnosis of osteoporosis should talk to their doctor before considering taking 5-HTP.
+A person who already has an osteoporosis diagnosis should talk to their doctor before taking 5-HTP.

-Eosinophilia-myalgia syndrome (EMS) is a rare disease that causes elevated levels of white blood cells called eosinophils in the body’s tissues.
+Eosinophilia-myalgia syndrome (EMS) is a rare disease that causes elevated levels of white blood cells called eosinophil in the body’s tissues.
 These raised levels can lead to the following symptoms:

 Severe cases of EMS can lead to multiple organ failure and death.
-EMS is the syndrome that led to the deaths of people who took tryptophan supplements in 1989.
+EMS is the syndrome that led to the deaths of at least 30 people who took tryptophan supplements in 1989.

-A few people who have taken 5-HTP have since reported symptoms of EMS.
+A few individuals who have taken 5-HTP have since reported symptoms of EMS.